shankar4/Glycobiology/Glycobiology/Structure and Biosynthesis.md

 Four proteoglycan genes with homologous G1 domains interact with HA (versican, neurocan, breviacan, and aggrecan).
 V is found in soft tissues and is important in **vascular biology**.
 N and B in brain tissue; V and A anchor to HA in tissues  with similar lin protein mechanisms.
 Thus, HA acts as a **scaffold** on which to build proteoglycan aggregate structures adapted to diverse tissue functions.

+HA-Binding proteins with link modules: They belong to "hyaluronan and proteoglycan link proteins" (HAPLNs).
+They are expressed in many tissues.
+Four cell-surface receptors are expressed on endothelial cells and activated macrophages: CD44, LYVE-1, HARE/STABILIN-2, and STABILIN-1.
+They have EC domains with one link module.
+Other HA-binding proteins are secreted and include the aggrecan superfamily (versican, neurocan, breviacan, and aggrecan) and TNF genet 6 (TSG-6).

+HA expression increases cell adhesion and locomotions as it is expressed abundantly during morphogenesis and in both physiological and pathological invasive processes.
+CD44 and RHAMM are two major HA-binding proteins on cell surface.
+Changes in CD44 expression are associated with different tumors and metastatic spread.
+Interactions of CD44 and RHAMM with HA can influence cell survival.
+Their inhibition by hyaluronan oligomers and soluble hyaluronan-binding proteins suggests novel therapeutic approaches for treating **cancer**.

+HA as a therapeutic agent: short-term relief in OA; cataract surgery; as subdermal injection to fill wrinkles.

+Low MW HA (~10<sup>3</sup>–10<sup>4</sup> Da)) have strong biological activities via altering selective signaling pathways.
+In cancel: HA induces apoptosis and inhibit tumor growth in vivo (by boosting immune responses and altering new blood vessel growth).
+Now, recomb forms of HA with different MW is feasible.